revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Git.md

 ---

-4. What do you mean by initializing a repository in Git?
+4.What do you mean by initializing a repository in Git?
 How do we do it?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)